martinmcclure/mist/packages/Mist-Fog.package/FogX64LocationPreferences.class/README.md

 A FogX64LocationPreferences specifies what temporary locations (registers or memory on stack) are acceptable as generation or consumption locations.

 Instance Variables
-	acceptableRegisters:		<IdentitySet of FogX64RegisterLocation>
+	acceptableLocations:		<Set of FogX64SpecificLocation>
-	isStackFrameLocationOK:		<Boolean>
+	areOtherStackFrameLocationsOK:		<Boolean>

-acceptableRegisters
+acceptableLocations
-	- Which registers are acceptable
+	- These locations are specifically permitted.
+Any register locations that are not included here are forbidden.

-isStackFrameLocationOK
+areOtherStackFrameLocationsOK
-	- If false, must be in one of the acceptableRegisters
+	- If false, the acceptableLocations are the *only* locations that are acceptable.
+If true, then stack frame locations that are not listed, including not-yet-allocated stack frame locations, are also acceptable.